pme123/camundala/00-docs/src/docs/functionalityDsls/apiDoc.md

 ![api_outputs](images/api_outputs.png)

 ### Examples
-By default we create an example for the input- and one for the output variables.
+By default, we create an example for the input- and one for the output variables.
 You find them on the right side of your Api documentation.

 If you want to add more examples, you can do this the following ways: